justpy-org/justpy/docs/README.md

 jp.justpy(hello_world)
 ```

 The program above activates a web server that returns a web page with 'Hello world!' for any request.
-Locally, you would direct your browser to to http://localhost:8000/ or http://127.0.0.1:8000 to see the result.
+Locally, you would direct your browser to http://127.0.0.1:8000 or http://localhost:8000/ to see the result.

 Here is a slightly modified version in which 'Hello world!' changes to 'I was clicked!' when it is clicked.